NALTP/Rules/README.md

       - (i) There will be 1 map per team played 3 times by that team and a maximum of 1 time by any other team (for a total of 6 times played on any home map).

 #### Section D - Playoffs
-  - (1) All 9 Predetermined maps from the regular season will be eligible in playoffs.
+  - (1) All predetermined maps from the regular season will be eligible in playoffs.
   - (2) The home map of the higher seed will be eligible in each matchup of the playoffs
   - (3) The home map of the lower seed will be eligible only in the final round of the playoffs.